Bloodgood vs Crimson Queen Japanese Maple

 The following is a discussion of the similarities between the two varieties.
 This primarily concerns growing conditions, although there will also be slight differences.

 Once a year, apply a slow-release granular mineral fertilizer in the spring.
 Crimson Queen will need a little less fertilizer than Bloodgood.
-Read the recommendations on the label before applying.
+Read the recommendations on the label before using.

-Both maples need direct sun to develop properly and have vivid leaf color.
-Plant them in a location with at least a few hours of direct sun a day.
+Both maples need direct sun to develop correctly and have vivid leaf color.
+Plant them in a location with at least a few hours of direct sun daily.